Please screenshot this page and send it to info@mim-essay.com

 Your Chances of Getting Into Columbia MBA

-High Chance: Strong academics, 700+ GMAT, clear goals, 4–6 years work experience, and good essays.
+High Chance: Strong academics, 700+ GMAT, clear goals, 4–6 years of work experience, and good essays.

 Moderate Chance: Good academics, 680–700 GMAT, average work experience, and focused career goals.